myungjinlee/GLYCO/README.md

 # GLYCO

-GLYCO is to calculate number of glycan atoms per surface residue of protein antigen and glycan coverage of epitope residues.
+GLYCO is to calculate number of glycan atoms per surface residue of protein ("res" module) and glycan coverage of epitope residues ("ep" module).

 1. Before you run GLYCO: There are some requirements you may have to check before running program.<br />
    - 1.1 FreeSASA (https://freesasa.github.io/) and python3 should be installed in your system.<br />